Skip to main content

 12 mentions Positive Neutral Negative

-• “While I never personally had any performance issues (almost always getting anywhere from 160-220 fps), this game is built on UE5 and is missing toggled on/off features like DLSS.
-At least give us the ability to run completely native and not use TSR.”
+• “While I never personally had any performance issues (almost always getting anywhere from 160-220 fps), this game is built on UE5 and is missing features like toggled DLSS.
+It would be great to have the ability to run completely native and not use TSR.”

-• “I was very skeptical about this sim because of all the negative reviews, but I have to say the sim is a lot of fun.
-I like the way the bikes handle, the graphics are super nice, and the performance is good when you turn off the automatic framerate cap (dynamic framerate or whatever it is called).”
+• “I was skeptical because of the negative reviews, but the sim is fun and the graphics are super nice.
+The performance is good when you turn off the automatic framerate cap (dynamic framerate).”

-• “Performance: I have a relatively high-end PC and I can run the game comfortably on ultra.”
+• “Performance: I have a relatively high-end PC and I can run the game comfortably on ultra settings.”

 • “With how poorly optimized this game is, you'd think I was playing on a toaster.”

-• “The bad: laggy menu, buggy settings, the game crashed my entire PC once, the optical customization for both bikes and characters is simply put bad (even Ride 1 did it better), the mirrors are a real throwback to Ride 1 (they don't work), GPU optimization could be a lot better.”
+• “The bad: laggy menu, buggy settings, the game crashed my entire PC once, GPU optimization could be a lot better.”

 • music

-• “Another bonus is this game does not play any music during events, which enhances the experience.”
+• “Another bonus is this game is not playing any music at you during events.”

 • “The handling in my eyes is the best it’s ever been but this is Ride 5.25 with a more garbage menu and trash music.”